grensen/gif_test/README.md

 ---
 ![alt text](https://github.com/grensen/gif_test/blob/master/Figures/gg_one_low_vs_high_lr.gif?raw=true)
 *The learning rate affects the training.
-In case of the ReLU activation, the learning rate affects also the activation level of the neurons, lower lr's keep the activation level high, and high lr's keep the activations low, till a whole layer is disconnectet.
+In case of the ReLU activation, the learning rate affects also the activation level of the neurons, lower lr's keep the activation level high, and high lr's keep the activations low, till a whole layer is disconnected.
 The example shows a briefly look into the test low = 0.001 vs high = 0.01 after 200.000 backpropagations, even with this moderate settings is this effect easy to see.*

 ---